-Germinal believe the future of sustainable agriculture lies with science.
-Embedding research at the core of our strategy is part of our vision - to bring innovation closer to agriculture.
+Germinal believes the future of sustainable agriculture lies with science.
+Embedding research at the core of our strategy is part of our vision – to bring innovation closer to agriculture.

-As grassland specialists we understand the need for responsible forage solutions for food production.
+As grassland specialists, we understand the need for responsible forage solutions for food production.
 How we grow and what we grow matters.
-The Germinal grassland research team at IBERS will focus on developing products that address current climate change challenges.
-From field to lab we are advocating strategies to support efficiency and sustainability, whilst maintaining productivity.
+Germinal Horizon's grassland research team at IBERS will focus on developing products that address current climate change challenges.
+From field to lab, we are advocating strategies to support efficiency and sustainability while maintaining productivity.